christinalu3799/react-portfolio/README.md

-## Personal Portfolio rebuilt with React
+## Personal Portfolio rebuilt with React and styled with Tailwind